Extinction: The Facts: Synopsis

 Attenborough and academic experts comment on the sixth mass extinction: humans are causing an animal and plant extinction rate roughly 100 times faster than has previously occurred.
 One million out of eight million species on the planet are at risk of extinction.
 An African conservationist watching over the two last northern white rhinoceroses, a mother and daughter, talks about how he has seen the species drawn nearer to extinction.
 One scientist comments that one in four recorded plant species are at risk of extinction.

 Contributing factors to the mass extinction include poaching and the illegal wildlife trade, overfishing, population growth and human use of chemicals.
 Pangolin scales, in demand for Asian alternative medicine, are given as an example of poaching.
-An expert reports that in his lifetime, the human population has grown from three to six billion and may grow further to nine billion.
+An expert reports that in his lifetime, the human population has grown from two to seven billion and may grow further to nine billion.
 However, a more significant factor towards animal extinction is the amount of materials consumed by humans, much higher in the developed world.
 As an example of chemical effects, the toxin PCB could cause a loss of killer whales on the coast of the United Kingdom.

 Experts say that countries are not on track to meet international targets such as the Paris Agreement, with a projection of three to four degrees of warming if human activity continues unchanged.
 Climate change is causing an "escalator to extinction", where animals need to move their habitats further upwards as the temperature changes until they are no longer able to survive in their conditions.

 The documentary discusses demand in the United Kingdom for food products made in countries with little or no environmental regulations, which contributes to people's carbon footprints.
 It comments that soy from the Cerrado, a monoculture which has reduced biodiversity, is exported to the United Kingdom for use in chicken feed.
 Attenborough says that wildlife trade and other human interaction with animals cause viruses to spread, and can be initial causes of pandemics.
 He attributes the COVID-19 pandemic to human expansion into areas of Yunnan, with the virus perhaps spreading from bats to Wuhan via humans or animal markets.
 Experts warn that current human activity may lead to an increase in risk of frequent pandemics.